kubernetes/enhancements/keps/sig-node/20190129-hugepages.md

 Huge pages cannot be overcommitted on a node.

 A system may support multiple huge page sizes.
-It is assumed that most nodes will be configured to primarily use the default huge page size as returned via `grep Hugepagesize /proc/meminfo`.
-This defaults to 2Mi on most Linux systems unless overridden by `default_hugepagesz=1g` in kernel boot parameters.

 For each supported huge page size, the node will advertise a resource of the form `hugepages-<hugepagesize>`.
 On Linux, supported huge page sizes are determined by parsing the `/sys/kernel/mm/hugepages/hugepages-{size}kB` directory on the host.
 Kubernetes will expose a `hugepages-<hugepagesize>` resource using binary notation form.
 It will convert `<hugepagesize>` into the most compact binary notation using integer values.
 For example, if a node supports `hugepages-2048kB`, a resource `hugepages-2Mi` will be shown in node capacity and allocatable values.
 Operators may set aside pre-allocated huge pages that are not available for user pods similar to normal memory via the `--system-reserved` flag.

 There are a variety of huge page sizes supported across different hardware architectures.
 It is preferred to have a resource per size in order to better